mohalkarushikesh/AI-ML-Engineer-Notes/README.md

 - **Community Engagement**: Join AI/ML communities on Discord, Reddit, or LinkedIn.
 - **Experimentation**: Explore new tools (e.g., JAX, Ray) and datasets to stay versatile.
 - **Certifications**: Consider certifications like AWS Certified Machine Learning or Google Professional ML Engineer for credibility.
+- **New Tip: Leadership**: Mentor juniors or lead open-source projects.